kang851216/section-properties-calculator-with-CAD/README.md

 ## 📦 2.
 Install Dependencies
-This project relies on OpenCV for image processing and ezdxf for CAD parsing.
+# This project relies on OpenCV for image processing and ezdxf for CAD parsing.
 Install all requirements using the following command:
+    pip install -r requirements.txt

+## 🚀 3.
+Quick Start
+# Process a CAD File (.dxf)
+# To calculate properties for a specific CAD drawing, run:
+    python main.py --input ./examples/beam_section.dxf

+# Process an Image (.png/.jpg)
+# To extract a section from an image via edge detection, specify the file and a scale factor:
+    python main.py --image ./examples/test_section.png --scale 1.0